Polkadot-Blockchain-Academy/pba-book/content/README.md

 # Course Materials Book

-This book is the home of the majority of materials used within the [Polkadot Blockchain Academy](https://dot.li/pba-github).
+This book is the home of the majority of materials used within the Core Developer Track of the [Polkadot Blockchain Academy](https://dot.li/pba-github).

 ## Read the Book